First Time User? Enroll now.

 Home > Fitness & Health > Health Library > Feeling Depressed

 Life is full of changes.
-Everyday events and our reactions to them sometimes interfere with our sense of well-being and peace of mind.
-It is common to get the blues or become sad when disappointed.
+Everyday events and our reactions to them sometimes affect our sense of well-being and peace of mind.
+It's common to get the blues or become sad when you're disappointed.
 Symptoms of depression are the most common medical problems seen by health professionals.
 It is estimated that feelings of depression will affect about one-third of all adults in the United States at some time in their lives.

-Most people experience feelings of sadness over such losses as divorce or separation, the death of a friend or loved one, or a job change or layoff.
-These feelings are an expected reaction to a "triggering event," and most people get over them in time.
+Most people feel sad about losses like divorce or separation, the death of a friend or loved one, or a job change or layoff.
+These feelings are an expected reaction to a "triggering event."
+Most people get over them in time.

 Symptoms of depression that may point to a need for treatment vary from person to person.
-If you experience feelings of sadness or loss of interest in pleasurable activities plus 4 or more of the following symptoms for 2 weeks or longer, you may be depressed.
+If you have feelings of sadness or loss of interest in pleasurable activities plus four or more of the following symptoms for 2 weeks or longer, you may be depressed.

 People who feel depressed may also have physical symptoms, such as body aches or stomach problems.

-Because "mood swings" and other emotional changes are considered a normal part of growing up, depression in children and teens often goes unrecognized.
-Children and teens do develop depression, and it can affect a child's quality of life.
+Because "mood swings" and other emotional changes are thought to be a normal part of growing up, depression in children and teens often goes unrecognized.
+Children and teens do have depression.
+It can affect a child's quality of life.
 If prolonged or severe depression is left untreated, it can lead to serious outcomes, including suicide attempts and even completed suicide.
-If you are thinking about suicide, talk to someone about your feelings, such as your health professional or a close friend or family member you trust.
-Don't wait.
-If you are not able to talk with your health professional immediately, call your local suicide hotline or this suicide hotline (Canada and U.S.): 1-800-SUICIDE or 1-800-273-TALK or 1-800-273-8255.
+If you or someone you know talks about suicide, self-harm, or feeling hopeless, get help right away.
+Call the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255) or text HOME to 741741 to access the Crisis Text Line.
+Consider saving these numbers in your phone.

 Health Tools help you make wise health decisions or take action to improve your health.